1999 Baltimore mayoral election: Results

-Democratic primary

 The Democratic primary was held on September 14.
 Turnout was high; though the mayoral candidates expected about 100,000 voters, about half of Baltimore's 294,000 registered voters voted in the primary elections.

 O'Malley won the primary election with more than 50% of the vote, though he received only 30% of the African American vote.
 Bell and Stokes split a significant portion of the city's black majority, but their combined total was less than O'Malley.
 At his victory rally, O'Malley called the election "a victory for diversity and a victory for inclusiveness".

-Carl Stokes finished in second place in the Democratic primary.